appscode/blog/content/post/monthly-review-june-2022/index.md

 On June 29, 2022, Appscode held a webinar on Using GKE Workload Identity with Stash.

 Key contents of the webinar:
--Stash overview
+- Stash overview
--Setup GKE workload identity
+- Setup GKE workload identity
--Backup and Restore a database using workload identity
+- Backup and Restore a database using workload identity

 Link: https://blog.byte.builders/post/stash-webinar-2022-06-29/